lcnsalerno/blog/_pages/videogames.markdown

 ### About the project

-- *Ghost Detective*, by Wooga, is an upcoming Hidden Objects narrative-driven mobile game, in which the player takes the role of a New Orleans detective that has to solve her own murder.
+- *Ghost Detective*, by Wooga, is a Hidden Objects narrative-driven mobile game, in which the player takes the role of a New Orleans detective that has to solve her own murder.
 - I was part of a team of five writers in this project, and some of my tasks included plotting entire arcs and reviewing scripts in the writers room; writing both side and main quests; creating characters and lore; keeping internal documentation up to date; and finally, being the game design liaison, a key role ensuring the smooth communication between design and writing.
 - *Ghost Detective* is a complex game that features a branching narrative, story puzzles in the form of item collections, a strong setting--the city of New Orleans, which demanded lots of research and a special attention to character voices--, +20 characters, and +15 locations.

-Play Ghost Detective *very soon*.
+Play Ghost Detective now on [Netflix Games](https://netflix.com/game/81680595).

 ([back](/videogames))